Kate Middleton and Meghan Markle haven't had the most typical of relationships, Erin Lindsay explores a thoroughly modern match

-Prince William, Kate Middleton, Prince Harry and Meghan Markle all attended the Royal Foundation Forum in London, which is an occasion to mark the charitable efforts of the younger members of the Royal Family and discuss their progress.
-The forum was established by the two Princes to distinguish their work from the rest of the Royal Family and works with charities such as United for Wildlife, the Invictus Games, Heads Together, the Cyberbullying Taskforce, the Endeavour Fund, and Full Effect.
-It was Markle's first event as part of the Forum, which she'll be working on once she marries Prince Harry in May.
+Prince William, Kate Middleton, Prince Harry and Meghan Markle all attended the Royal Foundation Forum in London, which is an occasion to mark the charitable efforts of the younger members of the royal family and discuss their progress.
+The forum was established by the two Princes to distinguish their work from the rest of the royal Family and works with charities such as United for Wildlife, the Invictus Games, Heads Together, the Cyberbullying Taskforce, the Endeavour Fund, and Full Effect.
 Markle has been a long time advocate for women's rights and equality, and used her time on stage at the Forum to highlight her excitement at the recent #MeToo and #TimesUp campaigns.